Chapter 1: Like cat and dog

 “Is that so?”
 Kiran’s wonder sounded genuine.

 Now that he took a closer look, they were no regular soldiers, but royal guards.
 Were they patrolling the streets?
 Is that even a royal guard’s duty?
-The one in charge studied him for a while and Kiran felt a sudden urge to leave, as if the man’s stare could see behind his lie.
+The one in charge was studying him with a scarcely disguised suspicion and Kiran felt a sudden urge to leave, as if the man’s stare could see behind his lie.
 Not the one about the assault, his other lie, his secret.
 Inside him the presence had gone back to sleep, but he feared there might still be a trace of the strange fire, which had scared off that miserable bastard, in his eyes.

-Kiran touched his neck and felt a faint cut.
-The blade had scratched the skin.
+Kiran touched his neck and felt a sharp sting.
+He saw a tiny smear of blood on his fingers—the blade had scratched the skin.
 “I cut myself this morning.”

 “Beg your pardon?”